majedelhelou/majedelhelou.github.io/_pages/about.md

 -->

 ---
-Currently an established researcher (postdoc) at ETHZ's [Media Technology Center](https://mtc.ethz.ch/).
-I work on and supervise industry-based computer vision projects, with current main focus on generative face manipulation.
+Currently an established researcher (postdoc) at ETHZ's [Media Technology Center](https://mtc.ethz.ch/), where I work on and supervise industry-based computer vision projects.
+My main focus is on generative face editing, synthesis, and identity control, and overseeing an audio-driven video synthesis project.

 Previously a Phd/postdoc at EPFL's Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
 My research was in computational imaging and applied machine learning (overlapping with image processing and computational photography, deep learning, computer vision, estimation theory, and optics).